RobertElderSoftware/roberteldersoftwarediff/README.md

 -  For large files that have many differences, the current comparison algorithm is asymptotically much slower then Unix diff.
 I can fix this, but I don't plan to work on it unless I see a couple people filing issues about it first.
 -  It's relatively new and it might contain lots of bugs.
--  This tool emphasizes being able to diff *Any* type of file (binary files, files with different encodings, diffs between encodings) in any terminal context on multiple platforms and environments.
+-  This tool emphasizes being able to diff *any* type of file (binary files, files with different encodings, diffs between encodings) in any terminal context on multiple platforms and environments.
 If you're looking for a diff tool that is specifically optimized for presenting diffs of your source code changes, this probably isn't the best tool on the market right now, but it will still work.

 #  ROBERTELDERSOFTWAREDIFF.PY WINDOWS INSTALL NOTES

 There isn't really anything to install, but you will need to make sure that Python is installed on your system first.
 Then, just take the 'roberteldersoftwarediff.py' file and put it wherever you want, then run it like this on Windows:

 ```
-C:\Python27\python.exe C:\Put The Path To The File Here\roberteldersoftwarediff.py file1 file2
+C:\Python27\python.exe C:\Put The Path To roberteldersoftwarediff Here\roberteldersoftwarediff.py file1 file2
 ```

 Note that 'C:\Python27\python.exe' above should be replaced with whatever the actual location of your python installation is, and 'Put The Path To The File Here' should be the location of your 'roberteldersoftwarediff.py' file.

-Typing out the 'C:\Python27\' and 'C:\Put The Path To The File Here\' part over and over again is annoying, and you can change it so you don't need to type this by setting the environment variables of your terminal so that it knows the location of Python and of roberteldersoftwarediff.py.
+Typing out the 'C:\Python27\' and 'C:\Put The Path To roberteldersoftwarediff Here\' part over and over again is annoying, and you can change it so you don't need to type this by setting the environment variables of your terminal so that it knows the location of Python and of roberteldersoftwarediff.py.
 Then, you'll only have to type this:

 ```
 python roberteldersoftwarediff.py file1 file2